Dia Frampton

 Dia Frampton (born October 2, 1987) is an American musician, singer and songwriter.
-Frampton is the lead singer of the band Meg & Dia, was the runner-up in the inaugural season of The Voice, and is perhaps most known for her presence and collaborations in the EDM world, having worked with DJs such as Illenium and Kaskade among many others.
+Frampton is the lead singer of the band Meg & Dia, was the runner-up in the inaugural season of The Voice, and is also known for her presence and collaborations in the EDM world, having worked with DJs such as Illenium and Kaskade among many others.

 Life and career

 Early life

 Dia Frampton grew up in St. George, Utah and Draper, Utah.
 She attended Dixie High School in St. George, Utah and Shadow Ridge High School in Las Vegas, Nevada.
 Dia graduated early by homeschooling her senior year, and at the same time attending public school.
 Dia then moved to Salt Lake City with her sister to further their music career.
 She cites Modest Mouse, Tom Petty and the Heartbreakers, Joni Mitchell, The Avett Brothers, Rocky Votolato, Ben Folds, Etta James, Death Cab for Cutie, The Cranberries, and Cursive as influences.
 During live performances, Frampton plays percussion instruments, such as the cowbell and tambourine, and occasionally a Casio Privia keyboard.
 She almost always performs without shoes on.
 She also does not like to eat anything within two hours of performing.
 Her father is an American of English and Dutch ancestry and her mother is Korean, originally from Seoul.

 Frampton often recorded a "song diary," an impromptu recorded song, on her MySpace page.
 She explained, "It was something very raw, and to be honest, something that I was slightly embarrassed to put up because of the quality but I did anyways, for any of our listeners who would care to hear something not hot off the production belt, but something more organic and 'home made.'
 It made me feel better to share my feelings with people who could connect, and I think that is what happened with many."